emencia/diskette/docs/tips.rst

 However permissions are not cleared by Django automatically, developers need to perform permissions cleaning themselves.
 It means a production database can contains stale permissions.
-This is especially annoying with other model objects which rely directly on permissions since these object will be dumped with relation to permissions.
+This is especially annoying with other model objects which rely directly on permissions since these objects will be dumped with relation to permissions.

-Then if you try to load these dumps in another installation where the stale permissions do not exist anymore, the dump will fail.
+Finally if you try to load these dumps in another installation where the stale permissions do not exist anymore, the dump will fail.

 See below for a solution to resolve this situation.